Degrees:

 B.A., Case Western Reserve Univ.

-Prof Andersson’s scholarship ranges from comparative-historical sociology to the impact of structural violence (poverty and marginalization) on health/illness; racial, sexual, class politics and 'simultaneity' of these structures in gender-based violence; the medicalization-criminalization dichotomy of deviance in mental illness especially.
+Prof Andersson’s scholarship ranges from analyzing U.S. liberal feminist global projects through a historical-comparative approach to the impact of structural violence (poverty and marginalization) on health/illness, especially the medicalization-criminalization dichotomy in mental illness and addiction.

-As a 2024-25 Center for Teaching and Learning Fellow, Prof. Andersson develops students' sociological thinking through writing-to-learn/engage skills, integrating knowledge and research from the Writing Across the Curriculum approach with theoretical frameworks and evidence specific to the discipline of sociology.
-Andersson's students 'read' and write 'the world' in a dual sense--between text and context-- through critical pedagogy, emphasizing academic content and expectations paired with a focus on power relations and oppression.
-From 2018-2022, she was faculty mentor for ten Trinity students from Chicago who received The Posse Foundation four-year scholarship (national merit-based leadership award) including a Fulbright award recipient.
+As a 2024-25 Center for Teaching and Learning Fellow, Prof. Andersson develops students' sociological thinking through writing-to-learn/engage skills, integrating knowledge and research from the Writing Across the Curriculum approach with theoretical frameworks and evidence specific to the discipline of sociology, with a focus on power relations and oppression.
+From 2018-2022, she was faculty mentor for ten Trinity students from Chicago who received The Posse Foundation four-year scholarship (national merit-based leadership award) including a mentee Fulbright award recipient.
 Through the Early College Program in partnership with Hartford Magnet Trinity College Academy (HMTCA), she instructs and mentors several Hartford first-generation high school senior students in her classes.

 |